davidbau/quick-netdissect/README.md

 ================

 This is a rewrite of netdissect to use native Pytorch idioms.
+Depends on python 3 and pytorch 4.1.

+## API

 It can be used from code as a function, as follows:

-Depends on python 3 and pytorch 4.1.

-To run dissection:

 1. Load up the convolutional model you wish to dissect, and call `retain_layers(model, [layernames,..])` to instrument the model.